Paralympic Athlete, Actress, Model and Activist

 She resides in New York City.

-Fees to hire a speaker or celebrity are determined based on a number of factors and may change without notice.
-Booking fees often vary based on a number of factors including: speakers schedule, supply and demand, length of presentation, location of event and other factors.
+Fee Information: Booking Fees to hire speakers and celebrities are determined based on a number factors and often change without notice.
+Some factors include: speakers schedule, length of presentation, location of event, market conditions, availability and interest.
 Fee Ranges listed on this website are intended to serve only as a guideline.
-In some cases, the actual price quote may be above or below the stated range.
-We do not keep individual speaker booking schedules, but if you contact an agent, we can find an appropriate speaker available for your event or provide dates when the speaker you want to hire is available.
-For the most current celebrity fees or to check availability, please contact a booking agent now.
+For the most current celebrity fees or to check availability, please contact a booking agent.

 Please Note: All American Speakers Bureau acts only as an entertainment broker/producer for corporate functions, private engagements and special events.
-All American Speakers Bureau does not claim or represent itself as the exclusive booking agent or agency, business manager, publicist, speakers bureau, pr agency or management for Aimee Mullins or any artists or celebrities on this website.
+All American Speakers Bureau does not claim or represent itself as the exclusive booking agency, business manager, publicist, speakers bureau or management for Aimee Mullins or any artists or celebrities on this website.

 Profiles listed on this website are provided as a resource to our clients, which are meeting and event planners and other buyers of talent in order to provide them with the widest variety and selection of available talent.
 For more information on how we work and what makes us unique, please read about the All American Speakers Bureau Advantage.

 Due to the volume of emails and calls we receive, we can no longer respond to inquiries related to any of the following: